MicrosoftDocs/architecture-center/docs/example-scenario/iot-aad/iot-aad.md

 The developer intends to save time and increase their app security by using an existing identity solution rather than creating one themselves.

-There are several other benefits that make using Azure AD and the identity platform a good choice for this developer:
+There are several other benefits that make using Azure AD and the Microsoft identity platform a good choice for this developer:

-- End users can reuse pre-existing credentials from work or social accounts to log in
+- End users can reuse pre-existing credentials from work or emails accounts to log in

 - Azure AD provides the necessary infrastructure to authenticate and manage data from users from multiple client companies (more on this below)